aospapp/aosp/external/arm-trusted-firmware/docs/getting_started/build-options.rst

 -  ``DEBUG``: Chooses between a debug and release build.
 It can take either 0 (release) or 1 (debug) as values.
 0 is the default.

+-  ``DECRYPTION_SUPPORT``: This build flag enables the user to select the authenticated decryption algorithm to be used to decrypt firmware/s during boot.
+It accepts 2 values: ``aes_gcm`` and ``none``.
+The default value of this flag is ``none`` to disable firmware decryption which is an optional feature as per TBBR.
+Also, it is an experimental feature.

 -  ``DISABLE_BIN_GENERATION``: Boolean option to disable the generation of the binary image.
 If set to 1, then only the ELF image is built.
    0 is the default.

+-  ``DISABLE_MTPMU``: Boolean option to disable FEAT_MTPMU if implemented
+   (Armv8.6 onwards).
+Its default value is 0 to keep consistency with platforms that do not implement FEAT_MTPMU.
+For more information on FEAT_MTPMU, check the latest Arm ARM.

 -  ``DYN_DISABLE_AUTH``: Provides the capability to dynamically disable Trusted Board Boot authentication at runtime.
 This option is meant to be enabled only